 The last section of this chapter is reserved for a set of tasks that are convenient for copying or moving schema and data-level information.
 The SQL Management Objects (SMO) model allows developers to interact with DBA functions programmatically.
 These rarely used tasks are used by DBAs to synchronize systems.
 Because they aren’t used as often, they’re covered only at a high level.
 These tasks can do the following:

-- Move or copy master stored procedures between two servers.
+Move or copy master stored procedures between the two servers.

 The Transfer Database Task has, as you would expect, a source and destination connection and a database property.
 The other properties address how the transfer should take place.
 Figure 3-37 is an example of the Transfer Database Task filled out to copy a development database on the same server as a QA instance.